-At 3:30 a.m. on 24 June the brigade took part in the preliminary bombardment for the Battle of the Somme, which began a week later on 1 July.
-On the day of the infantry attack Edward’s battery were firing from a position southeast of Albert at Bécordel, and in support of the 50th, 63rd and 64th Infantry Brigades, who were advancing on Fricourt.
-Over the next three weeks all batteries provide artillery cover for a number of further assaults, including attacks on Bazentin le Petit Wood and Delville Wood.
-Brigade casualties during this period consist almost entirely of men who have been wounded, however the War Diary also mentions gunners suffering from ‘shell shock’, which is unsurprising given the considerable amount of ordnance being sent back and forth between the two opposing armies.
+At 3:30 am on 24 June the brigade took part in the preliminary bombardment for the Battle of the Somme, which began a week later on 1 July.
+On the day of the infantry attack, Edward’s battery fired from a position southeast of Albert at Bécordel in support of the 50th, 63rd and 64th Infantry Brigades, who were advancing on Fricourt.
+Over the next three weeks, all batteries provide artillery cover for several further assaults, including attacks on Bazentin le Petit Wood and Delville Wood.
+Brigade casualties during this period consist almost entirely of men who were wounded; however, the War Diary also mentions gunners suffering from ‘shell shock’, which is unsurprising given the considerable amount of ordnance being sent back and forth between the two opposing armies.

 Here in a wilderness of mud, holding water logged trenches or a shell hole post, accessible only by night, the infantry abode in conditions which might be likened to those of earthworms rather than of human kind.
 Our vocabulary is not adapted to describe such an existence because it is outside the experience for which words are normally required.
 Mud, for the men in the line, was no mere inorganic nuisance and obstacle.
 It took on an aggressive, wolf‐like guise, and like a wolf could pull down and swallow the lonely wanderer in the darkness.